Online transaction processing: Compared to OLAP

-In addition, OLTP is often contrasted to online event processing (OLEP), which is based on distributed event logs to offer strong consistency in large-scale heterogeneous systems.
-Whereas OLTP is associated with short atomic transactions, OLEP allows for more flexible distribution patterns and higher scalability, but with increased latency and without guaranteed upper bound to the processing time.
+In addition, OLTP is often contrasted with online event processing (OLEP), which is based on distributed event logs to provide strong consistency in large-scale heterogeneous systems.
+While OLTP is associated with short atomic transactions, OLEP allows for more flexible distribution patterns and higher scalability, but with increased latency and without guaranteed upper bound on processing time.

 Use

 OLTP has also been used to refer to processing in which the system responds immediately to user requests.
-An automated teller machine (ATM) for a bank is an example of a commercial transaction processing application.
-Online transaction processing applications have high throughput and are insert- or update-intensive in database management.
+An automated teller machine (ATM) is an example of a commercial transaction-processing application.
+Online transaction processing applications typically have high throughput and are insert- or update-intensive in database management.
 These applications are used concurrently by hundreds of users.
-The key goals of OLTP applications are availability, speed, concurrency and recoverability (durability).
-Reduced paper trails and the faster, more accurate forecast for revenues and expenses are both examples of how OLTP makes things simpler for businesses.
-However, like many modern online information technology solutions, some systems require offline maintenance, which further affects the cost-benefit analysis of an online transaction processing system.
+The key goals of OLTP applications are availability, speed, concurrency, and recoverability (durability).
+Reduced paper trails and the faster, more accurate forecasting of revenues and expenses are examples of how OLTP simplifies business operations.
+However, like many modern online information technology solutions, some systems require offline maintenance, which can affect the cost-benefit analysis of an online transaction processing system.

 Overview

-An OLTP system is an accessible data processing system in today's enterprises.
-Some examples of OLTP systems include order entry, retail sales, and financial transaction systems.
-Online transaction processing systems increasingly require support for transactions that span a network and may include more than one company.
-For this reason, modern online transaction processing software uses client or server processing and brokering software that allows transactions to run on different computer platforms in a network.
+An OLTP system is an accessible data processing system in modern enterprises.
+Examples of OLTP systems include order entry, retail sales, and financial transaction systems.
+Online transaction processing systems increasingly require support for transactions that span a network and may involve more than one company.
+For this reason, modern OLTP software often employs client- or server-processing and brokering software, allowing transactions to run on different computer platforms within a network.

-In large applications, efficient OLTP may depend on sophisticated transaction management software (such as IBM CICS) and/or database optimization tactics to facilitate the processing of large numbers of concurrent updates to an OLTP-oriented database.
+In large applications, efficient OLTP may rely on sophisticated transaction management software (such as IBM CICS) and database optimization techniques to facilitate the processing of large numbers of concurrent updates to an OLTP-oriented database.

-For even more demanding decentralized database systems, OLTP brokering programs can distribute transaction processing among multiple computers on a network.
-OLTP is often integrated into service-oriented architecture (SOA) and Web services.
+For more demanding decentralized database systems, OLTP brokering programs can distribute transaction processing among multiple computers on a network.
+OLTP is often integrated into service-oriented architecture (SOA) and web services.

-Online transaction processing (OLTP) involves gathering input information, processing the data and updating existing data to reflect the collected and processed information.
-As of today, most organizations use a database management system to support OLTP.
-OLTP is carried in a client-server system.
+OLTP involves gathering input data, processing it, and updating existing data to reflect the collected and processed information.
+Most organizations use a database management system to support OLTP.
+OLTP typically operates in a client-server system.

-Online transaction process concerns about concurrency and atomicity.
-Concurrency controls guarantee that two users accessing the same data in the database system will not be able to change that data or the user has to wait until the other user has finished processing, before changing that piece of data.
-Atomicity controls guarantee that all the steps in a transaction are completed successfully as a group.
-That is, if any steps between the transaction fail, all other steps must fail also.
+Online transaction processing is concerned with concurrency and atomicity.
+Concurrency control ensures that two users accessing the same data in a database system cannot modify it simultaneously; one user must wait until the other has finished processing before making changes.
+Atomicity ensures that all steps in a transaction are completed successfully as a group; if any step fails, all other steps must also fail.